Star Trek: Voyager – Elite Force

 Star Trek: Voyager – Elite Force is a first-person shooter video game developed by Raven Software and published by Activision.
 The game was originally released on September 15, 2000 for Windows and Mac OS.
 A port for Mac OS developed by Westlake Interactive and published by Aspyr Media was released on November 20, 2002.
-Elite Force was ported to the PlayStation 2 by Pipe Dream Interactive and published by Majesco Entertainment on December 11, 2001.
+Elite Force was ported to the PlayStation 2 by Pipe Dream Interactive and published by Majesco on December 11, 2001.

 The game is set in the Star Trek universe, specifically relating to the fifth Star Trek television series, Star Trek: Voyager.
 The dates in the game place Elite Forces plot late in Voyagers sixth season.
 The player assumes the role of Ensign Alex Munro, a member of the Hazard Team, a new elite security section created to deal with particularly dangerous and hostile away missions.
 The game's plot focuses on the USS Voyager being trapped in a starship graveyard, heavily damaged and under attack from a variety of hostile factions.
 The Hazard Team is tasked with protecting Voyager as repairs are made, and investigating the cause of their entrapment.

 Elite Force was one of several Star Trek games announced after Activision secured the license to Star Trek video games from Viacom in 1998.
 The game was one of the first to license id Tech 3, a game engine by id Software used by a number of video games during the early 2000s.
 Elite Force was a critical success, and is often praised as the first truly successful Star Trek video game, able to appeal to people who were not Star Trek fans.
 Raven Software released an expansion pack to the game in May 2001, while Wildstorm adapted the story for a short graphic novel in July 2000.
 A sequel developed by Ritual Entertainment, Star Trek: Elite Force II, was published in 2003.
 The game was one of six Star Trek titles re-released on GoG.com in celebration of the franchise's 55th anniversary in September 2021.